vrothenberg/CrewKB/memory-bank/progress.md

 ## What Works

-As the project is in its initial setup phase, the following components are currently working:
+As the project is in its implementation and testing phase, the following components are currently working:

 1. **Memory Bank**: The core memory bank files have been created to document the project:
    - `projectbrief.md`: Core requirements and goals